ANIMAL STYLES

 Why you should learn Shaolin Kung Fu

 Shaolin Kung Fu is an honest, pragmatic style.
-You fight with no hollow techniques, and your practice all of the forms along a straight line.
+You fight with no hollow techniques, and your practise all of the forms along a straight line.
 Your footwork is solid but flexible.
 Internal training is just as important as external training, although precedence is given to external training at early levels.
 As a Shaolin fighter, your attack is rock solid but is also alloyed with an element of reserve and flexibility as is characteristic of Buddhist martial arts.

 What you'd find in our eBook

 If you're new to Shaolin Kung Fu, you should start here.
 The Greater Hung Form is a foundation form of Shaolin Kung Fu.
-You practice it along a straight line and develop the basics of Shaolin hand and foot techniques.
+You practise it along a straight line and develop the basics of Shaolin hand and foot techniques.

 You perform the Greater Hung Form with a wide stance, and you focus on developing your ability to defeat your opponent at long to mid range.